ana-roman/ChristmasCodingChallenge/README.md

 12345
 ```

-The type of tile 2 is based on the types of tiles A, B, and C; the type of tile 5 is based on tiles D, E, and an imaginary "dirty" tile.
+The type of tile 2 is based on the types of tiles A, B, and C; the type of tile 5 is based on tiles D, E, and an imaginary "nice" tile.
 Let's call these three tiles from the previous row the left, center, and right tiles, respectively.
-Then, a new tile is dirty only in one of the following situations:
+Then, a new tile is *naughty* only in one of the following situations:

-   - Its left and center tiles are clean, but its right tile is not.
+   - Its left and center houses are naughty, but its right house is not.
-   - Its center and right tiles are clean, but its left tile is not.
+   - Its center and right houses are naughty, but its left house is not.
-   - Only its left tile is a clean.
+   - Only its left house is naughty.
-   - Only its right tile is a clean.
+   - Only its right house is naugthy.

-In any other situation, the new tile is clean.
+In any other situation, the new house is nice.

-Then, starting with the row `..^^.`, you can determine the next row by applying those rules to each new tile:
+Then, starting with the row `..^^.`, you can determine the next row by applying those rules to each new house:

-- The leftmost character on the next row considers the left (nonexistent, so we assume "dirty"), center (the first ., which means "dirty"), and right (the second ., also "dirty") tiles on the previous row.
-Because all of the rules require a "clean" in at least one of the previous three tiles, the first tile on this new row is also dirty, `..`
+- The leftmost character on the next row considers the left (nonexistent, so we assume "nice"), center (the first `.`, which means "nice"), and right (the second `.`, also "nice") tiles on the previous row.
+Because all of the rules require a "nice" in at least one of the previous three tiles, the first tile on this new row is also nice, `.`

 - The second character on the next row considers its left (.), center (.), and right (^) tiles from the previous row.
-This matches the fourth rule: only the right tile is clean.
-Therefore, the next tile in this new row is a clean, `^.`
+This matches the fourth rule: only the right house is naughty.
+Therefore, the new house in this row is naughty, `^.`

-- The third character considers `.^^`, which matches the second "clean" rule: its center and right tiles are clean, but its left tile is not.
-Therefore, this tile is also a "clean", `^.`
+- The third character considers `.^^`, which matches the second rule: its center and right tiles are naughty, but its left tile is not.
+Therefore, this tile is also naughty, `^`

-- The last two characters in this new row match the first and third rules, respectively, and so they are both also clean, `^.`
+- The last two characters in this new row match the first and third rules, respectively, and so they are both also naughty, `^.`

-After these steps, we now know the next row of tiles in the room: .^^^^.
-Then, we continue on to the next row, using the same rules, and get `^^..^.` After determining two new rows, our map looks like this:
+After these steps, we now know the next row of houses in the city: .^^^^.
+Then, we continue on to the next row of houses, using the same rules, and get `^^..^.` After determining two new rows, our map looks like this:

 ```
 ..^^.